Babies learn language and conversational skills before they speak their first word. Here’s how your baby will learn to talk

 Some people call this baby talk ‘motherese’ – and it can sound a bit like speaking to a pet!
 You use a higher voice – more sing-songy.
 Baby talk, or motherese, is fine and lovely.
 It’s nice to think that we can be fluent in a whole other communication system and that your baby needs you to learn their ‘mother tongue’.

-Some people go for speaking to their babies like adults and don’t approve of baby talk.
-Your baby will love to hear you speak any way but motherese naturally engages them, as if they knows it’s language time.
-Either way is fine.
+Some people speak to their babies like adults and don’t approve of baby talk.
+Your baby will love to hear you speak, whether your speech is adult-like or in baby talk, but motherese naturally engages them.
 The main thing is to communicate as much as possible and give them time to answer.
-Do remember as well that it’s easier for them to learn simple words first.
+Remember that it’s easier for your little one to learn simple words first.

 You will find that you will almost instinctively say new words (especially nouns), three times in three consecutive sentences.
 For example: 1) “Look at this lovely apple on the tree!”
 2) “Should I pick the apple for you?” and 3) “Let’s go and make a delicious apple crumble with this for your dinner, shall we?”